 It is important to know that the Fair work Commission’s role is to see if the dismissal was harsh, unjust or unreasonable.
 If an employer has to do something by law such as ensure all staff are adequately vaccinated against the flu.
 It is not harsh, unjust or unreasonable to terminate someone unless they have a medical exception.
 This is because the rights of the public as a whole will be taken into account by the implementation of such a Public Health Order in NSW.

 I cannot have the vaccine, as I have had a reaction before, what do I do?

-We are A Whole New Approach P/L , we are not lawyers but leading workplace advisors, been dismissed?, Subject to adverse action?, forced to resign?, whatever, anything to do with the workplace give us a immediate call, we are here to help.
+We are A Whole New Approach P/L , we are not lawyers but leading workplace advisors, been dismissed?.
+Subject to adverse action?, forced to resign?.
+We champion workers rights.
+Employment rights, casual workers rights, probation period issues, toxic workplaces call us for further information.
+We are proud of our staff and the outcomes we get for our clients.
+Anything to do with the workplace give us a immediate call.
+We are here to help.
 We keep it real, honest.
 All states, NSW, VIC Qld, SA, NT, WA, Tas

 1800 333 666, its free, confidential and prompt

 Articles similar to Can I be dismissed for not having the flu shot in NSW?

 Unfair dismissals NSW, click here